-The Company's credit ratings have been issued by Moody's Investors Service Ltd. ("Moody's") and Standard & Poor's Credit Market Services Europe Limited ("S&P") and are Baa2 (stable outlook) and BBB (stable outlook), respectively.
-In general, European regulated investors are restricted from using a rating for regulatory purposes if such rating is not issued by a credit rating agency established in the European Union and registered under Regulation (EC) No. 1060/2009 (the "CRA Regulation"), unless the rating is provided by a credit rating agency operating in the European Union before June 7, 2010 which has submitted an application for registration in accordance with the CRA Regulation and such registration is not refused.
-S&P and Moody's have each been registered under the CRA Regulation by the European Securities and Markets Authority as of October 31, 2011.
+The Company's credit ratings have been issued by Moody's Investors Service Ltd. ("Moody's") and S&P Global Ratings UK Limited ("S&P") and are Baa2 (negative outlook) and BBB (stable outlook), respectively.
+In general, United Kingdom regulated investors are restricted from using a rating for regulatory purposes if such rating is not issued by a credit rating agency established in the United Kingdom and registered under The Credit Rating Agencies (Amendment etc.) (EU Exit) Regulations 2019 (the "CRA Regulations").
+S&P and Moody's have each been registered under the CRA Regulations by the FCA as of January 1, 2021.